-Hospice care isn’t something people like thinking about, but the focus of hospice is a patient’s quality of living at the end of life.
-Medicare hospice includes a core team that provides medical, psychological, and spiritual support for terminally ill patients.
+Hospice care isn’t something people like thinking about, but the focus of hospice is a patient’s quality of life at the end of life.
+Medicare hospice includes a core team that provides terminally ill patients medical, psychological, and spiritual support.
+Below we’ll discuss everything you need about Medicare and hospice benefits.

 - Nutritional counseling

 - Grief counseling for you and your family

 - Hospice aide and homemaker services

 - Prescription drugs for symptom control and pain relief